Diagram calculus for a type affine $C$ Temperley--Lieb algebra, II

 If $d$ is an admissible diagram with $\a(d)=1$, then the restrictions on the relative vertical position of decorations on propagating edges along with axiom~\ref{C5} imply that the relative vertical positions of closed decorations on the leftmost propagating edge and open decorations on the rightmost propagating edge must alternate.
 In particular, the number of closed decorations occurring on the leftmost propagating edge differs from the number of open decorations occurring on the rightmost propagating edge by at most 1.
-For example, if $d$ is the diagram in Figure~\ref{Fig116}, where the leftmost propagating edge carries $k$ $\btri$ decorations, then the rightmost propagating edge must carry $k$ $\wtri$ decorations, as well.
+For example, if $d$ is the diagram in Figure~\ref{fig:example C5}, where $\mathbf{B}_1$ on the leftmost propagating edge consists of $k$ blocks, each consisting of a single $\btri$ decoration, then $\mathbf{B}_2$ must consist of $k$ $\wtri$ decorations, as well.

-The next theorem is the main results of \cite{Ernst.D:C}.
+The next proposition is one of the main results of~\cite{Ernst2012}.